TsembA/Python-OOP-Project/README.md

 User Arno currently works as a Dance Teacher.
 You can contact them at arno@example.com User Arno currently works as a Junior Devops.
 You can contact them at arno@example.com User Peter Griffin currently works as a Chill guy.
 You can contact them at Peter@example.com
-Post: Teach Megan how to be a real man! written by Peter Griffin
+Post: Teach Megan how to be a real man!
+Written by Peter Griffin
 ```